Majikujanisch/Work-Research/Research.md

 Important is also to deploy the flow before testing, as changes only apply after deployment.
 [NODES](Nodes.md)

+## context storage

+Node Red has 3 different contexts to write to, the current context "context" (if only needed in one node), the flows context "flow" (if only needed in flow) and the global context "global" for all flows in the current Node-Red instance.

 ## First Example - multiplication of two variable put in by the User
 This is a good example to analyze the variable concept of Node-Red as well as a bit of Visualization via Node-Red.